CPU Scheduling in Data Centers Using Asynchronous Finite-Time Distributed Coordination Mechanisms: Simulations

 \subsection{Evaluation using varying delays and network sizes}

-The previous example is indicative on how our scheme performs in a tangible, small-scale scenario.
-In this section, we evaluate the performance of our proposed algorithm across a broader range of parameters reflecting realistic deployments.
-To that end, we create a test suite monitoring both convergence and actual simulation execution time for varying graph sizes and delays. check this again: Concretely, for a given amount of trials, graph size dictated by $|\mathcal{V}|$, and a range of delays upper bounds we create a random graph for different unique pairs $\langle |\mathcal{V}|, \; \bar{\tau} \rangle$.
+The previous example is indicative on how our scheme performs in a tangible, small-scale scenario. {In this section, we evaluate the performance of our proposed algorithm across a broader range of parameters reflecting realistic deployments, as such our generated topologies attempt to replicate ones that would be in real data-centers.} To that end, we create a test suite monitoring both convergence and actual simulation execution time for varying graph sizes and delays. check this again: Concretely, for a given amount of trials, graph size dictated by $|\mathcal{V}|$, and a range of delays upper bounds we create a random graph for different unique pairs $\langle |\mathcal{V}|, \; \bar{\tau} \rangle$.
 The values considered for graph sizes and delays upper bounds are $|\mathcal{V}|=[20, 50, 100, 200, 300, 600]$ and $\bar{\tau}=[1, 5, 10, 15, 20, 30]$, respectively, which result in the evaluation of $36$ unique $\langle |\mathcal{V}|, \; \bar{\tau} \rangle$ pairs.
 More specifically, for each unique $\langle |\mathcal{V}|, \; \bar{\tau} \rangle$ pair we perform $10$ trials and average the results for each pair.
-We also note, that throughout our experiments, as long as we are able to generate a connected random graph, all trial instances converge within the maximum iteration limit set; this value is set to $4000$ iterations across all runs.
-We begin by presenting the number of iterations required to converge, on average, across $10$ runs for each $\langle |\mathcal{V}|, \; \bar{\tau} \rangle$ pair; results are shown in~Fig.~\ref{fig:converge-iterations}.
+We also note, that throughout our experiments, .
+More concretely, as long as we are able to generate a connected random graph, all trial instances converge within the maximum iteration limit set; this value is set to $4000$ iterations across all runs. {Additionally, while the randomly generated network topologies are guaranteed to be strongly connected and of relatively low diameter they are not necessarily assured to be fat-tree and/or spine-leaf compliant topologies.} We begin by presenting the number of iterations required to converge, on average, across $10$ runs for each $\langle |\mathcal{V}|, \; \bar{\tau} \rangle$ pair; results are shown in~Fig.~\ref{fig:converge-iterations}.

 Fig.~\ref{fig:converge-iterations} indicates that smaller networks require more iterations than larger ones to converge, which are still multiples of $(1+\bar{\tau})D$.
 At first glance this observation might seem as counter-intuitive, however, we conjecture that such behaviour is encountered because the round size for smaller networks is smaller thus the system has fewer iterations to reach a steady state within each round.
 Indeed, similarly to the delay, recall that each round length is dictated by $(1+\bar{\tau})D$; thus, fixing the delay $\bar{\tau}$ and increasing the diameter $D$---as is the case when the graph network grows---results in linear inflation of the round size.
 Notably, even if the round size increases this does not mean that the execution time is less.
 In fact it is quite the opposite since the total simulation time is higher as the network size increases.
 However, the extrapolated actual cost per node is much less.
 This is because, the workload for each can be parallelized and is asynchronous.